-Establishing Regular Schedule C Positions

-OPM authorizes the establishment of each Schedule C position and revokes the exception from the competitive service when the position is vacated.
-[5 CFR 213.3301] The agency head must certify that the position was not created solely or primarily for the purpose of detailing the incumbent to the White House.
+Establishing Regular Schedule C Positions.
+OPM authorizes the establishment of each Schedule C position and revokes the authority when the position is vacated.
+The agency head must certify that the position was not created solely or primarily for the purpose of detailing the incumbent to the White House.
 A list of Schedule C positions is published annually in the Federal Register, under part 213 of OPM's regulations.
 The President can also authorize individual exemptions by Executive order, such as those listed at 5 CFR 6.8.

-Temporary Transitional Schedule C Positions

-To help with transitions, OPM has delegated authority to agencies to establish a limited number of temporary transitional Schedule C positions.
-[5 CFR 213.3302] Agencies can use this delegated authority during the 1-year period immediately following a change in presidential administration, when a new department or agency head has entered on duty, or when a new agency is created.
+Temporary Transitional Schedule C Positions.
+To help with transitions, OPM has delegated authority to agencies to establish a limited number of temporary transitional Schedule C positions [5 CFR 213.3302].
+Agencies can use this delegated authority during the first year of a new Presidential administration, or during a 1-year period immediately following the appointment of a new agency head or the designation of an "acting" agency head.